MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 - Build more of the simple extractors
 - Build Sanitation Robots (10% extra production, multiplicative)
-- Add crew with Outpost Engineering skill (this is becoming a very expensive outpost)
+- Add crew with Outpost Management skill
+- If more production is still required, upgrade to industrial extractors

 The recipe for these: